 4. Repeat steps 2-3 until you have used all your concepts.

 You can search Google Scholar in the same way as a basic search on the Library homepage.

 To find relevant websites that are recommended for your area of study, have a look at the Find evidence: government and organisation information tab in this guide.

 You can use Google to search for information from professional bodies, governments, and non-government organisations.
 This might include reports, clinical guidelines, professional standards, codes of conduct, and more.

 Google has a number of useful search features that can make your searching more efficient:

 If you are looking for information on the internet, it's worth downloading LibKey Nomad.
-It's a browser extension for Chrome that will look for full text PDFs of journal articles from websites outside of the Library Catalogue.
+It's a browser extension that will look for full text PDFs of journal articles from websites outside of the Library Collection.
 This is helpful when looking on pages such as Wikipedia, because you can easily access and read the articles from the reference list.
 Instructions to download LibKey Nomad are available here.

 You should critically evaluate all resources found to determine their appropriateness for your assignment.
 The video below explains more.